-Commercial Leasing (2.00 units)
+Commercial Leasing (2 units)

 Commercial leasing constitutes a major area of modern real estate practice.
 This course introduces students to substantive law, drafting skills, and essential negotiation techniques that practitioners use and look for in their new hires.
 Some of the issues covered will be letters of intent, rentable space, expenses, use provisions, recapture provisions, repair & compliance clauses, tenant improvements, insurance, SNDAs, CAM, ADR, ADA, financing, and bankruptcy.
-Prerequisite: Property I & II.
+Prerequisite: Property I & II (6 units) or Property (4 units).

-Community Property (2.00 units)
+Community Property (2 units)

 This course covers the law of California marital property.
 Topics include general principles of classifying marital property, management and control of community property, division of community property upon dissolution or death, and the property rights of putative or meretricious spouses.
-Prerequisites: Property I and II.
+Prerequisites: Property I and II (6 units) or Property (4 units).

-Comparative Anti-Trust Law (2.00 units)
+Comparative Anti-Trust Law (2 units)